muenchto/certainty_poker/Rules.md

 *CertaintyPoker is a game about guessing and estimating the quality of one's guess in the face of changing information.
 These are the rules of the game:*

-1. CertaintyPoker can be played by an arbitrary number of players.
+1. CertaintyPoker can be played by an arbitrary number of __players__.
 Players are seated around a table.
-At the beginning of the game, one player is randomly assigned the "anchor" (in poker this player is called the "dealer") and holds an anchor button indicating this status.
+At the beginning of the game, one player is randomly assigned the __anchor__ (in poker this player is called the "dealer") and holds an anchor button indicating this status.

 2. Each player has a certain amount of __money__.
 When the game starts, all player have the same amount of money.
 During the game, players win and loose money.